2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

-(Google翻譯)

-Since our vehicle replaced the servo motor on the steering mechanism, we had to redesign the mechanism so that the SG90S servo motor could be mounted on the vehicle.
-We put the SG960S servo motor in the second layer of the vehicle, which is more convenient to connect the steering mechanism, and the steering mechanism operates more smoothly.
+Based on the displacement of the servo motor on the steering mechanism of our vehicle, we had to redesign the mechanism so that the SG90S servo motor could be mounted onto it.
+We put the SG960S servo motor on the second layer of the vehicle, being more convenient to connect to the steering mechanism.
+What's more, the steering mechanism operates more smoothly as we did so.

-由於我們車輛更換轉向機構上的伺服馬達，我們必須重新設計機構讓SG90S伺服馬達可以安裝於車輛上。我們將SG960S伺服馬達共訂在車輛的第二層中，更方便讓轉向機構連接，轉向機構運作起來更順暢。

 <img src= "https://user-images.githubusercontent.com/106851896/178087399-1efc9875-dcfc-4141-bd51-6f2f8170cec8.PNG" width="550" height="300">